Tordhethey/Tordhethey/README.md

 Part of the LGBTQ+ and furry commuinty

-Trans,demi-boy, and genderfluid
+Demi-boy, and genderfluid

-Gay/maybe pan and abrosexual
+Abrosexual

 Demisexual and demiromatic

-Taken by ♡♡♡❤️💍C/L🩶❤️<333♡♡♡
+Taken by ♡♡♡❤️C/L💍<333♡♡♡

 I have a liking to people who are nice and caring